 You face increased penalties each time you are convicted of a DUI in California.
 You could even face felony charges if you have four or more DUI convictions within a 10-year period.
 You may also face felony charges if someone is hurt or killed in a DUI accident.

 You may get help handling DUI charges in California by reaching out to a lawyer.
-Contact a law firm for more information about DUI accusations by calling (310) 929-6503.
+Contact a law firm for more information about DUI accusations in Los Angeles.

 Get Help Handling a DUI Charge in California